Updated: November 14, 2019

 DEFINITIONS.
 The following are the definitions that apply in this Agreement.

-1.1 “Accelerated Payment” mean the individual varying of agreed payment terms for a specified non-disputed invoice resulting in accelerated payment in exchange for a discount on the invoiced amount through the Service which is documented in an Award File.
+1.1 “Accelerated Payment” means the individual varying of agreed payment terms for a specified non-disputed invoice resulting in accelerated payment in exchange for a discount on the invoiced amount through the Service which is documented in an Award File.

 1.2 “Affiliate” means with respect to a Party, any corporation or other entity that controls, is controlled by, or is under common control with, a Party.